What Does Glatt Kosher Mean?

 The word glatt is Yiddish for "smooth."
 In the context of kashrut (Jewish dietary law), it refers to the condition of an animal's lungs after shechita (ritual slaughter).

 Here is what happens: after a kosher animal (such as a cow) is properly slaughtered by a trained shochet (ritual slaughterer), the internal organs are examined.
 The lungs receive special attention.
-If the lungs are found to be completely smooth, with no adhesions, bumps, lesions, or blemishes of any kind, the animal is considered glatt kosher.
+If the lungs are found to be free of adhesions (sirchos) — the little growths that can connect the lung to the chest wall or to itself — the animal is considered glatt.
+In practice, even the glatt standard permits certain minor adhesions that detach easily without manipulation, so "glatt" means smooth of the problematic adhesions rather than a perfectly flawless lung.

 If the lungs do have adhesions, things get more complicated.
 Some adhesions can be tested: they are gently removed, and if the lung holds air (does not leak), many halachic authorities consider the animal to be kosher, just not glatt.
 However, if the lung leaks or the blemish cannot be resolved, the animal is treif (not kosher) and may not be eaten.